 This sub-committee develops strategies to better serve and engage the CSPA Affiliate Member organizations.
 They brainstorm ideas to improve communications, assess needs and identify potential Affiliate Members.
 They also provide input regarding CSPA’s advocacy strategy.

 This group develops and revises CSPA’s Fundraising Plan and identifies new potential funders and revenue sources for the organization.
-They provide recommendations to the Board of Directors on funding and identify opportunities to promote the CSPA’s initiatives in collaboration with the Communications Sub-Committee.
-Those with business, not-for-profit or marketing experience are a great asset to this team.
+They provide recommendations to the Board of Directors on funding and identify opportunities to promote the CSPA’s initiatives in.
+Those with finance experience from business or the not-for-profit sector are a great asset to this team.

-All CSPA sub-committee members serve for a period of two years and can serve for an unlimited number of consecutive terms.
-These committees meet virtually and may meet in person if it is safe and the opportunity arises.
+All CSPA committee members serve for a period of two years and can serve for an unlimited number of consecutive terms.
+These committees meet virtually and may meet in person if the opportunity arises.

 Medical Advisory Board